mavie01/Games-Release-Calendar/README.md

 ## Acknowledgments
 @Reza Mehdikhanlou Thanks for the YouTube tutorial and code that served as the foundation for this project.
-Inspiration from the official Spotify design and user experience.

 ## License
 This project is licensed under the MIT License.